chamilo/chamilo-munin/README.md

 If you got this, then it is likely all your scripts will start drawing charts in the next 5-10 minutes.
 Well done!

+## Notes ##

+The Virtual Chamilo plugin is not supported by this module.
+As such, if a portal using Virtual Chamilo is detected (by scanning ) for the corresponding lines in configuration.php, it will simply be ignored.

 ## Contact info ##

 If you have any question, please use the "Issues" section.